POP3 or IMAP for my email?

 For business, due diligence is observed.

 For home users, losing your device does not mean you have lost all your precious emails.
 Once you have replaced your device, simply sign on to your email provider and all your mail will magically appear again.
 It may take a while, depending on the speed of your internet link, but all those memories and conversations will be there if you ever feel the need to be nostalgic on memory lane.

-If you have a VERY large mailbox, this can take long and use a LOT of data.
+If you have a very large mailbox, this can take longer and use a lot of data.

 IMAP is the way to go.
-For business use, it is the ONLY way to go.
-IMAP is the protocol that Microsoft based it’s “Exchange” protocol on, exactly because it ensures the safety of mail.
+For business use, it’s practically the only way to go.
+IMAP is the protocol that Microsoft based its “Exchange” protocol on, exactly because it ensures the safety of mail.
 Imagine having to deal with finding lost mail that was supposed to be on one or another colleague’s device with POP3.
 The hassle is just not worth it, nor is it secure.

 Changing from POP3 to IMAP